How Can I Find Out If There Is A Warrant Out For My Arrest?

 If you think there's a case against you, contact an attorney.
 An attorney can check to see if there's a warrant out for you.
-It's probably not a good idea for you to do try to find out yourself, because if you're going to the police or the courthouse and there is a warrant out for your arrest, you run the risk that you will be arrested.
+It's probably not a good idea for you to find out yourself because if you're going to the police or the courthouse and there is a warrant out for your arrest, you run the risk of being arrested.

-What Is The Difference Between A Felony Warrant And A Misdemeanor Warrant In LA County?
+Difference Between A Felony Warrant And Misdemeanor Warrant

-Both a felony warrant and a misdemeanor warrant can subject the person to being arrested based on the warrant.
-A felony warrant is just a more serious warrant because it’s a felony charge.
-Most of the time, people could potentially face prison time on these charges.
-The police are a lot more likely to go out and find someone who has a felony warrant because they perceive that person as more dangerous.
-With a misdemeanor warrant, a person would probably be perceived as less dangerous.
+People could potentially face prison time on these charges most of the time.
+The police are more likely to go out and find someone who has a felony warrant because they perceive that person as more dangerous.
+With a misdemeanor warrant, a person would probably be perceived as less risky.

 Also, once the person is arrested, the bail for a felony case will be higher than that of a misdemeanor case.
-A lot of times, in misdemeanor cases, people are released on their own recognizance, which means they do not have to post any bail and they are released on their promise and their signature to appear in court.
+Often, in misdemeanor cases, people are released on their own recognizance, which means they do not have to post any bail and are released on their promise and signature to appear in court.